Moath500/skyward-matlab-rocket-simulator/README.md

 This is a code developed in MATLAB for the simulation of rocket 6 d.o.f. dynamics

-Information about how to use and how to modify the simulator is available in the simulator-documentatio.pdf
+Information about how to use and how to modify the simulator is available in simulator-documentation.pdf